Precedential No. 6: Applicant's Rule 133 Amendment Yields Dismissal of 2(d) Opposition

 The Board then proceeded through its usual Section 2(d) analysis.
 It found that the marks have a degree of similarity in appearance and sound, but that each mark has a distinctly different commercial impression and connotation.
 Most of Opposer's users would understand ER to mean "entity relationship," whereas the R in applicant's mark refers to the "R" programming language.
 The common element STUDIO is highly suggestive and weak in the field.
 Therefore this du Pont factor weighed in applicant's favor.

 As to the involved goods and services, applicant's "unamended" software and services were clearly related to opposer's database modeling software.
-As to the amended goods and services, however, the Board found "no significant relationship between the respective software products," and further that applicant's services are even further removed from opposer's goods.
+As to the amended goods and services, however, the Board did not find "any significant relationship between the respective software products," and it further noted that applicant's services are even further removed from opposer's goods.

 The purchasing conditions and the sophistication of purchasers weighed against a likelihood of confusion finding.

 Balancing the relevant du Pont factors, the Board found confusion likely as to the unamended goods and services in the opposed applications.
 However, considering the amended description, the Board found no likelihood of confusion.